View from Sagrada Familia

-The Eixample is famous for having one of the most dinamic shopping districts of the city, Passeig de Gràcia, Plaça Catalunya and Diagonal Avenue have the most exclusive shops, plus a vibrant offer in restaurants and nightlife.
-Let’s not forget that several monuments like the Sagrada Familia, Arc de Triomf, la Monumental (former Bullring), La Pedrera and Casa Batlló are also spread throughout the Eixample District.
+The Eixample is also famous for having one of the most dinamic shopping districts of the city.
+Passeig de Gràcia, Plaça Catalunya and Diagonal Avenue have the most exclusive shops, where you can shop till you drop.

-Although is not considered an official neighborhood, the area between Gran Vía, Balmes and Aragó, has been nicknamed as the “Gaixample”.
-Over the past two decades the zone has seen the arrival of gay shops, restaurants and nightclubs.
-The area has become a magnet for gay tourism in Barcelona, resulting in the rise of several Gay friendly Hotels, and a very extensive offer in gay clubs and bars, still the zone remains a multicultural and yet traditional neighborhood.
+The area (located between Gran Vía, Balmes and Aragó streets), has become a magnet for gay tourism in Barcelona, resulting in the rise of several Gay friendly Hotels and a very extense offer of gay clubs and bars.
+Even so, the zone remains a multicultural and yet traditional neighborhood.